Genusbiz/docs/developers/defining-an-app-model/user-interface/keyboard-shortcuts.md

 Select the command you want to assign the new shortcut to, enter a new shortcut by activating the "Enter new Shortcut"-editor and performing the desired keyboard combination.
 There you will also see if a shortcut is currently assigned to the command or the entered keyboard shortcut.

-## Keyboard shortcuts built in as part of Genus App Platform
+## Keyboard shortcuts built in as part of Genus Apps

 These keyboard shortcuts apply for Genus Desktop and Genus Studio, and not Genus Apps.